Sensory Glove-Based Surgical Robot User Interface: Abstract

 \section{Abstract}

 Robotic surgery has reached a high level of maturity and has become an integral part of standard surgical care.
-However, existing surgeon consoles are bulky and take up valuable space in the operating room, present challenges for surgical team coordination, and their proprietary nature makes it difficult to take advantage of recent technological advances, especially in virtual and augmented reality.
-One potential area for further improvement is the integration of modern sensory gloves into robotic platforms, allowing surgeons to control robotic arms directly with their hand movements intuitively.
-We propose one such system that combines an HTC Vive tracker, a Manus Meta Prime 3 XR sensory glove, and God Vision wireless smart glasses.
+However, existing surgeon consoles are bulky, take up valuable space in the operating room, make surgical team coordination challenging, and their proprietary nature makes it difficult to take advantage of recent technological advances, especially in virtual and augmented reality.
+One potential area for further improvement is the integration of modern sensory gloves into robotic platforms, allowing surgeons to control robotic arms intuitively with their hand movements.
+We propose one such system that combines an HTC Vive tracker, a Manus Meta Prime 3 XR sensory glove, and SCOPEYE wireless smart glasses.
 The system controls one arm of a da Vinci surgical robot.
 In addition to moving the arm, the surgeon can use fingers to control the end-effector of the surgical instrument.
 Hand gestures are used to implement clutching and similar functions.
-In particular, we introduce clutching of the instrument orientation, a functionality not available in the da Vinci system.
+In particular, we introduce clutching of the instrument orientation, a functionality unavailable in the da Vinci system.
 The vibrotactile elements of the glove are used to provide feedback to the user when gesture commands are invoked.
-A preliminary evaluation of the system shows that it has excellent tracking accuracy and allows surgeons to efficiently perform common surgical training tasks with minimal practice with the new interface; this suggests that the interface is highly intuitive.
-The proposed system is inexpensive, allows rapid prototyping, and opens opportunities for further innovations in the design of surgical robot interfaces.
+A qualitative and quantitative evaluation has been conducted that compares the current device with the dVRK console.
+The system is shown to have excellent tracking accuracy, and the new interface allows surgeons to perform common surgical training tasks with minimal practice efficiently.